Looking for some great ways to save money this year?

-But aside from the unhealthy impact eating out had on me, I was spending a small fortune each month.
+But aside from eating out’s unhealthy impact on me, I spent a small fortune each month.

-If I conservatively add up the breakfasts, lunches, and dinners plus drinks, I was spending $250 a week eating out.
+If I conservatively add up the breakfasts, lunches, dinners, and drinks, I was spending $250 a week eating out.

 That’s $1000 a month…$12,000 a year!

-Today, we still go out as a treat 1x every 1-2 weeks for dinner, but eat breakfast, lunch and most dinners at home.
+Today, we still go out as a treat 1x every 1-2 weeks for dinner, but we eat breakfast, lunch, and most dinners at home.

-I worked in the corporate world and was able to bring food to work no problem.
+I worked in the corporate world and was able to bring food to work with no problem.

 It’s easier than most people think.